Terms, policies, and forms

 The PartnerStack Platform may provide links and access to third party software and services.
 The use of such third party software and services are governed by the terms of the third party provider and are binding on Client.
 PartnerStack does not provide any warranties, and has no liability or obligation to Client, with respect to third party software and services.
 Copies of the applicable license agreement between third party providers and Client are available on the PartnerStack website or by contacting PartnerStack.

-Neither Party will assign this Agreement to any third party without the other Party’s prior written consent, except in the case where a Party is subject to a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets, then the Party may assign this Agreement in its entirety, with written notice only to the other Party.
+Client will not assign this Agreement to any third party including in the event of merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets without informing PartnerStack in writing.
+If PartnerStack in its reasonable discretion does not agree to assignment and/or transfer of rights in this Agreement, then PartnerStack may either, in its sole discretion: (i) terminate this Agreement and refund Client Subscription Fee on pro-rated basis; or (ii) mutually agree, with Client, on a revised Client Subscription Fee for the remainder of the Term.
 This Agreement will inure to the benefit of and be binding upon the Parties, their permitted successors and permitted assignees.

-In all matters relating to this Agreement, PartnerStack and Client are independent contractors of each other and nothing will be construed to create any association, partnership, joint venture, or relationship of agency or employment between PartnerStack and the Client.
+In all matters relating to this Agreement, PartnerStack and Client are independent contractors and nothing will be construed to create any association, partnership, joint venture, or relationship of agency or employment between PartnerStack and the Client.